supersDevStorage/trashcode-lang/README.md

-# trashcode-lang
+## trashcode-lang
-a programming language that supports practically nothing
+a programming language that supports practically nothing.